-Family Biotic Index (FBI): SHEP field sampling results produced a score of 6.2 for the Rice Creek 'Below' site.
-This score corresponds to a "Fairly Poor" rating on the Family Biotic Index stream health chart.
-The FBI health trend shows some general improvement in recent years.
-The FBI score and dominant family are similar to 2013 data; however the number of families declined in 2014.
-The number of EPT families increased in 2014.
+Family Biotic Index (FBI): SHEP field sampling results produced a score of 6.8 for the Rice Creek 'Below' site.
+This score corresponds to a "Poor" rating on the Family Biotic Index stream health chart.
+The FBI scores are variable; however, the site shows slight improvement.
+Chironomidae and Hyalellidae consistently dominate the samples.
+These families have mid to poor pollution tolerance values.
+The FBI score is affected by fluctuations in family representation may be caused by environmental factors including water levels, habitat availability, or other sources of disturbance in the area.

 Number of individuals: A large sample offers more confidence for a more reliable data set.
 SHEP protocol requires a minimum of 100 individual invertebrates to be picked and identified per sample.
-170 invertebrates were identified in this sample.
-This sample size is adequate.
+125 invertebrates were identified in this sample.
+This is a good sized sample.

 Dominant Family: The dominant family was Chironomidae (Midges).
-Chironomidae dominated 67% of the sample, and has a tolerance value of 6 on a scale of 0-10.
+Chironomidae dominated 21% of the sample, and has a tolerance value of 6 on a scale of 0-10.
 They are a very abundant and diverse group of aquatic insects, and it is common for them to dominate samples (Guide to Aquatic Invertebrates of the Upper Midwest, R.W.
 Bouchard, Jr).
 They are predators and prey on mosquito larva, and use their tails for breathing.
 (Aquatic Entomology, McCafferty, W.P).

 Number of Families: 9 families were identified in the sample.
-This compares to 16 families in 2013 and 17 families in 2012.
+This compares to 9 families in 2014 and 16 families in 2013.
 In general, a more diverse sample suggests a healthier stream environment.

 EPT: Ephemeroptera-Plecoptera-Tricoptera (Mayfly-Stonefly-Caddisfly) are three Orders of invertebrates with low tolerance to pollution.
 The more of these families in a sample, the better.
 In healthy streams, more than 10-12 EPT families is considered good; in an urban area like the Rice Creek Watershed, 3-5 EPT families is considered good.
-In 2014, 2 EPT families (Caenidae (Mayflies) and Hydropsychidae (Caddisflies)) were identified in the sample.
-This is an improvement from 2012 and 2013, when no EPT families were found.
+In 2015, 3 EPT families (Caenidae (Mayflies), Leptoceridae (caddisfly), and Hydropsychidae (Caddisflies)) were identified in the sample.
+This is an improvement from 2014 where 2 EPT families and 2013 when no EPT families were found.

 Historical Field Results for Rice Creek 'Irondale' Site

-Date # Family E EDT # of Dominant Dominant Family
+Data # Family EDT # of Dominant Dominant Family

-Date Identified Biotic Index EPT Families Family % Overall
+Date Identified Biotic Index LFI Families Family % Overall

-Field Samp Field Sampling Results:
+Field Sampling Results:

 9/2/12 165 6.8 2 13 Chironomidae 60.6%

 9/14/13 195 6.8 1 13 Chironomidae 46%

 8/31/14 254 6.0 3 13 Chironomidae 60%

+8/29/15 8/29/15 104 6.7 2 8 Hyalellidae 39%